to your ISP

 and nine accounts for guest users.
 The account profiles are stored in

-the host Courier 56K Business Modems nonvolatile random access memory
+the host Courier 56K Corporate modems nonvolatile random access memory

 There are two forms of Dial Security; each will be explained later in